tocco/tocco-docs/glossary.rst

         Every Nice installation runs exactly one Solr :term:`pod`.

+    Solr core
+        Indexes in :term:`Solr` are known as cores.

     route
         Provides a route to a service.
 This is used to make a service reachable via internet.